Decluttering My Kitchen Instead of Remodeling to Save Time and Money

 I am decluttering my kitchen instead of remodeling it to save time and money.
 Your kitchen already has what it needs to be functional and fabulous.
 There is no need to remodel, just get rid of the unnecessary and let the beauty shine through.

 My goal here in decluttering my kitchen is to get rid of what I do not use and reclaim space.
 This space I could use to spend time with family and friends.

 I spend more time in the kitchen socializing than cooking. decluttering my kitchen will give me more space to do what I do and enjoy most in the kitchen.
 Remodeling will not make those great memories I create there with friends and family any better.

 I have to come to the realization that I will never become a Top Chef or a Master Baker anytime soon.
 There are a lot of specialty appliance gadgets I can get rid of in favor of those that have multiple purposes.

 I have a problem decluttering my kitchen because I love gadgets and my love of gadgets for the kitchen is only eclipsed by my love for work tools.
 There are obvious specialty tools and gadgets that are far very unconventional that I should get rid of.
 I just have to make the choice to do it.

 Should I get rid of things like my juicer?
 I know I should be juicing for better health but I just have never done it regularly.
 This is hard for me but I have decided to get rid of it.
 It is taking up space and collecting dust.

 The main reason for getting rid of it is not because I don’t use it, but because of all of the stress, it causes me.
 I hate cleaning it after I use it.
 Also, I feel guilty just looking at it and I will no longer have to look at it and deal with the bad feelings.

 Decluttering my kitchen was a no-budget remodel.
 I actually made money.
-Decluttering created clean more open space that will allow me to enjoy with food, friends, and family more easily.
+Decluttering created a clean more open space that will allow me to enjoy food, friends, and family more easily.